csprabala/csprabala.github.io/_posts/2015-10-02-Working_With_Tags_In_Azure.md

 Tags offer an efficient mechanism for associating organizational/user metadata to Azure resources.
 A typical use case could be to add your environment information such as DEV, TST, PRD to a resource.
 Another example could be adding BU information such as Finance, HR, Marketing etc.. to a resource.
 Tags flow down into billing data and can form the basis for your chargeback model.
 Tags can be created using PowerShell and REST api.
-A few details on how that can be done are provided [here](https://azure.microsoft.com/en-us/documentation/articles/resource-group-using-tags/) and
+An introduction and details on adding and retrieving tags at the Resource Group level are provided [here](https://azure.microsoft.com/en-us/documentation/articles/resource-group-using-tags/) and
 [here](http://msdn.microsoft.com/library/azure/dn790568.aspx).

 Below are a couple of code samples that illustrate how tagging can be done at the individual